WHAT ORIGINALS SHOULD YOU USE FOR A SWORN TRANSLATION?

 A few specific cases:

 Sworn translation of "must carry" documents, e.g. ID, driver's license, or passport.
-It is not proper, and often not possible for the Sworn Translator to stamp and initial such original documents.
+It is not proper, and often impossible for the Sworn Translator to stamp and initial such original documents.
 On the other hand, such documents might have been seized by competent law enforcement authorities for any reason since they were translated.
-So obviously a sworn translation attached to a copy thereof will require presenting the original as well.
+So obviously submitting a sworn translation attached to a copy thereof will require presenting the original as well.

 Power of Attorney instruments.
 At least in Brazil, all notarial offices demand sworn translations of PoA instruments to be done from the very original and attached to it.
 A certified copy with either an Apostille or consular legalization will NOT be accepted.
 The reason is simple: if there is anything suspicious, they'll have an original document to be analyzed for forgery, since it may be very expensive, complex, and troublesome to "undo" any misdoings by a spurious proxy on behalf of the grantor.